Manipulating CSV Data Files in Excel

 In order to more easily view and manipulate the data, I suggest you begin with the following two steps:

-1. Choose Data; Filter; Autofilter.
+1. Choose Data; Filter.
 This will turn on the column filters, making it easy for you to select particular groups of data.

-2. Click on the small box in the upper left corner of the spreadsheet to select the entire sheet.
+2. Click on the small box in the upper left corner (above the 1, left of the A), of the spreadsheet to select the entire sheet.
 Then point at the small vertical line between the A and B column headings.
 When the mouse pointer changes to show a two-headed arrow, double-click to size all of the columns in the spreadsheet at once.

-To sort the data, click on any cell in the column you want to sort by and then click either the A-Z or the Z-A button on the Formatting toolbar.
-You may also choose Data/Sort on the menu bar for more complicated sorts.
+To sort the data, click on any cell in the column you want to sort by and then click either the A-Z or the Z-A button on the Data ribbon.
+You may also choose Sort to sort on multiple columns.

 You may want to format some numeric data columns, such as the ID, that are imported in Excel as numbers without leading zeros.
-To change the way these columns look, click on the column letter, choose Format/Cells…, select the Custom Category, and enter a format in the Type blank with leading zeros, such as 000000000 or 000-00-0000 or 0000-0000.
-The undeclared major code, 0000, has been converted to UNDE to avoid the need for this step when displaying major codes.
+To change the way these columns look, right-click on the column letter, choose Format Cells, select the Custom Category, and enter a format in the Type blank with leading zeros, such as 000000000 or 000-00-0000 or 0000-0000.
+(Many data sets contain a column named EXCELID that contains extra characters in order to force Excel to display the leading zeros in an ID.)

 Summary reports